 Reintroducing Wildlife: 5 Species for Hope

 A tiny Karner blue butterfly sips from a lupine flower in New Hampshire, while far away a California condor soars over Big Sur.
 Meanwhile, a Texas horned lizard snags its first wild ant, and a weasel-like fisher climbs a tree in Washington’s Cascades.
-Arctic grayling may once again swim their native waters in Michigan.
-All five wildlife species could have gone extinct without extraordinary conservation by committed people to reintroduce them to the wild, but today they are making a recovery.
-The future of that work hangs in the balance.
+Arctic grayling may once again swim in their native waters in Michigan.

 Saving Wildlife From Extinction Can’t Wait Until Later

-Equipped with modern technology, state wildlife agencies are teaming up with partners, especially zoos, to reintroduce rare wildlife and restore their habitatsー which are often the limiting factor to their ability to thrive.
+Equipped with modern technology, state wildlife agencies are teaming up with partners, especially zoos, to reintroduce struggling species back into the wild.

 No more Singing the Blues for the Karner Blue Butterfly